-The Galaxy S4 is full of features, which really is a double edged sword, since these often do a lot of the battery draining.
-The advantage is that it comes with a Power Saving mode which will let you squeeze the most time out of the last remnants of your device’s battery life.
+The Galaxy S4 is full of features, which is a double-edged sword, since these often do a lot of the battery draining.
+The advantage is that it comes with a Power saving mode, which will let you eke out the last remnants of your device’s battery life.

-Switch off unused settings options and auto-sync
+5. Switch off unused settings options and auto-sync on the Galaxy S4

-Try a Battery saving app
+6. Try a Battery saving app on your Galaxy S4

 The Google Play Store is full of free and paid apps that will help you manage your battery life.
 Some of them will show you which apps are consuming the most battery life.
 Below you’ll find a nice list of battery apps to choose from.